Executive Summary

 Defects, Diseases and Death

 Our bodies digest food and extract fuels like glucose and fatty acids.
-Trillions of body cells burn them generating energy to perform myriad functions.
+Trillions of body cells burn them, generating energy to perform myriad functions.

 In those zillion processes, errors occur randomly, producing dangerous proteins or rogue cells.
 Luckily, most problems are rectified or eliminated by the body’s defence mechanisms.